brown-ccv/ccv-website-content/rates.md

 ## Benefits of condo ownership

-* **5 year lifecycle** - condo resources will be available for a duration of 5 years.
+* **6 year lifecycle** - condo resources will be available for a duration of 6 years.
-* **Access to more cpu cores than purchased** - condo will have access to 1.25 times the number of cpu cores purchased for the first 3 years of its lifecycle.
-For the remaining 2 years, condo will have access to the same number of cpu cores purchased.
+* **Access to more cpu cores than purchased** - condo will have access to 1.25 times the number of cpu cores purchased for its entire lifecycle of 6 years.
 * **Support** - CCV staff will install, upgrade and maintain condo hardware throughout its lifecycle.
 * **High job priority** - Jobs submitted to a condo have the highest priority to schedule.